Fire Compliance Guide

 Industrial / warehouse Annually N/A Fire Safety Order

-The Building Safety Act 2022: Quarterly and Annual Requirements
+Fire Safety (England) Regulations 2022: Quarterly and Annual Checks

 These aren’t guidelines — they’re legal requirements.
-The Accountable Person for the building must ensure these checks are completed and recorded.
+The responsible person for the building must ensure these checks are completed and recorded.

 BS 8214: The Industry Standard